ofirmakmal/octocode-mcp/packages/octocode-mcp/docs/AUTHENTICATION.md

 - Enterprise mode is considered active if ANY of the following are set: `GITHUB_ORGANIZATION`, `AUDIT_ALL_ACCESS`, `GITHUB_SSO_ENFORCEMENT`, or any of the `RATE_LIMIT_*` variables.
 - If `AUDIT_ALL_ACCESS=true` is set without `GITHUB_ORGANIZATION`, the server will warn that some features may not work optimally.

+#### Server Startup Behavior (Enterprise)

+When enterprise-related environment variables are present, Octocode‑MCP automatically initializes enterprise modules at server startup:

+- If `AUDIT_ALL_ACCESS=true` is set, the Audit Logger is initialized and will buffer events and flush to `./logs/audit/audit-YYYY-MM-DD.jsonl` in production mode.
+- If any of `RATE_LIMIT_API_HOUR`, `RATE_LIMIT_AUTH_HOUR`, or `RATE_LIMIT_TOKEN_HOUR` are set, the Enterprise Rate Limiter is initialized with those limits (validated as positive integers).
+If unset, internal safe defaults are used.
+- Initialization failures of enterprise modules are non-fatal by design and will not block the server from starting.

+No additional configuration is required beyond setting the environment variables above.

 ### Rate Limiting
 | Variable | Description | Default | Example |
 |----------|-------------|---------|---------|